johnshearing/PrivateKeyVault/README.md

 `sudo date -s 2017-02-05 15:30:0`

 #### Destroying all information on the SD card
 It is not possible to securely wipe an SD card.
 So never think you can delete private keys using any method and then safely insert the pi's SD card into another device to download software updates or other information.
 When software updates are required, ensure that you have written down your private keys several times to insure against sloppy handwriting and losing the paper.
-Store the hand written private keys in different places so that the keys will not be lost incase of fire or flood.
+Store the hand written private keys in different places so that the keys will not be lost in case of fire or flood.
 Then destroy the SD card with a hot flame and then smash it into pieces.
 Then download any required software to a new SD card and reenter your private keys.
 Refusing to put your SD card into other devices or connect to other devices in any way is the only way to ensure that no one will get your private keys.

 #### Setup LUKS Full Disk Encryption
 The following is the written tutorial from which these notes are made.